-- Steps Recorder is one utility that will record an action, step-by-step, and then produce an easy-to-share and follow guide.
+- Windows Steps Recorder is one utility that will record an action, step-by-step, and then produce an easy-to-share and follow guide.

-- It’s the perfect tool to assist someone in need, especially if they’re technologically challenged.
+- Windows Steps Recorder is the perfect tool to assist someone in need, especially if they’re technologically challenged.

 - I love small system utilities that make life easier.